gabbo89/EEA2024-2025/docs/3a_raw_data_cleaning.md

 \text{Total efficiency(\%)} = \frac{(\text{Number of alignments with a unique best hit from the different alignments} + \text{sequences did not map uniquely})}{\text{Sequences in input}} \text{ (1)}
 \]

+> Total efficiency(%) = (Number of alignments with a unique best hit from the different alignments + sequences did not map uniquely) / Sequences in input

 > % methylation (context) = 100 \* methylated Cs (context) / (methylated Cs (context) + unmethylated Cs (context)).

 ---

 # 4. Deduplication and methylome extraction